RobertMiski/UWE-Principles-of-programming/C/Basics/README.md

 | `signed` | `unsigned int x;` |
 | `boolean` | `TRUE FALSE` |

+- the difference between a `double` and `float` is doubles are 64 bit floating point number and have 15 decimal places of precision, while float is a 32 bit floating point number with and 6 decimal places of precision

 ## Selction

 This file will shows and explains you the basics if statements work.